amsa-code/risky/README.md

 Tools for analyzing timestamped position data such as vessel position reports from AIS.

+Makes extensive use of functional stream programming libraries from [RxJava](https://github.com/reactivex/RxJava).

 Status: *pre-alpha*

 | Subproject         | Description |